Materials-Data-Science-and-Informatics/dislocation-ontology/CQs/CQs.md

 }
 ```

-CQs 17a: first axis basis
+CQ18: Given a Basis of a vector in 3-D space, what are the first axis basis vector?
 ```
 PREFIX diso: <https://purls.helmholtz-metadaten.de/diso#>
 PREFIX cso: <https://purls.helmholtz-metadaten.de/cso#>